 Ninja Note: Our hearts are with Ukraine and the Ukrainian people.
 While we understand the Russian invasion of Ukraine has contributed to rising energy costs, this pales in comparison to what people living there are going through 💗

-All you have to do is download the app (use my promo code NINJA25 for an additional 25¢ sign-up bonus), fill up your car as you normally would, and take a picture of your gas receipt.
+All you have to do is download the app (link will give you an additional 25¢ per gallon sign-up bonus), fill up your car as you normally would, and take a picture of your gas receipt.
 That’s it!